 This easy gluten-free goulash recipe is one of those recipes that you need to have in your kitchen arsenal.
-It’s simple to make and has ingredients that you probably have on hand and it’ll be ready in 30 minutes.
+It’s simple to make and has ingredients you probably have on hand, and it’ll be ready in 30 minutes.
 I’ve relied on this dish many times over the years to get a comforting meal on the table quickly.
-(I have tips on the gluten-free ingredients below.)
+For more easy dinner recipes, be sure to try my Gluten-Free Skillet Enchiladas and Creamy Hamburger Soup.

 In a large pot or dutch oven brown the ground beef, chopping as it browns.
 If you have excess grease you can drain that off.
 When I use grass-fed beef I normally don’t have too much grease to deal with.